How to Listen to Copland’s Most Famous Fanfare

-I’d like to begin with a fanfare.
+Let’s begin our music appreciation journey with a fanfare.
 Not just any fanfare: Aaron Copland’s inimitable “Fanfare for the Common Man”.
 Copland composed this work in 1942 for the Cincinnati Symphony to honor the war effort.
-He scored the piece for brass and percussion only, not for a full symphony orchestra that would also include strings (violins, cellos, etc.) and woodwinds (flutes, clarinets, etc.).
-Aaron Copland has long been one of my favorite composers.
-I imagine I will talk about several of his pieces here on the blog!
-The Library of Congress has a link to view the manuscript of this piece for anyone who would like to see the written music.
-I’ll start by walking through the piece with you, pointing out some landmarks along the way.
-At the end I’ve added some additional thoughts as to why I love this piece.
+He scored the piece for brass and percussion only, not for a full symphony orchestra that would also include strings and woodwinds.
+The Library of Congress has a neato link to view the manuscript of this piece if you’d like to see the written music.
+I’ll walk through the piece with you, pointing out some landmarks along the way.
+At the end, I’ve added some additional thoughts as to why I love this piece.

-To finish the piece, Copland takes us in yet another new direction, introducing more notes that are not native to our home key of B-flat major (E-natural and C-sharp).
-He repeats the slower fanfare in this new key, ending the piece not back in B-flat major where we would expect, but on a triumphant D major chord (3:27).
+To finish the piece, Copland takes us in yet another new direction, introducing more notes that are not native to our home key of B♭ major (E♮ and C♯).
+He repeats the slower fanfare in this new key, ending the piece not back in B♭ major where we would expect, but on a triumphant D major chord (3:27).
 A lot of music begins and ends on the same “home base”, so for Copland to successfully end on a home base in a neighboring baseball field is rather impressive.
 Certainly, enjoying Copland’s famous fanfare does not require knowing chords and keys or what they mean.
-You don’t need to know that the new note he introduces at 2:19 is an A-flat, but something should sound just a bit different there from what we’d heard earlier.
+You don’t need to know that the new note he introduces at 2:19 is an A♭, but something should sound just a bit different from what we’d heard earlier.

-For those who want to delve more into music theory: At 2:19 he introduces an A-flat into the chord.
-A-flat is not native to the B-flat major scale.
-It is, however, in the E-flat major scale; the line travels down from that high A-flat to land eventually on an E-flat major chord (2:33).
-Then it’s back into B-flat major until 3:06, where he brings back the A-flat plus the addition of a D-flat – another “new” note.
-Like the A-flat, D-flat is not native to the key of B-flat major.
+At 2:19 he introduces an A♭ into the chord.
+A♭ is not native to the B♭ major scale.
+It is, however, in the E♭ major scale; the line travels down from that high A♭ to land eventually on an E♭ major chord (2:33).
+Then it’s back into B♭ major until 3:06, where he brings back the A♭ plus the addition of a D♭ – another “new” note.
+Like the A♭, D♭ is not native to the key of B♭ major.
 He also lengthens the three-note fanfare so that the first two “quick” notes are not so quick this time.
 Then he gives us new harmonies for the next phrases, landing on an F major chord at 3:16.
-While this chord is much more at home within the framework of B-flat major, it is not a chord we have heard in the Fanfare so far.
+While this chord is much more at home within the framework of B♭ major, it is not a chord we have heard in the Fanfare so far.

 While using D major at the end of the piece is not expected, it is not completely off base.
-Its relationship to our original key of B-flat major is called a “chromatic mediant”.
+Its relationship to our original key of B♭ major is called a “chromatic mediant”.
 This relationship occurs when the new key is based on the third or fifth of a chord.
-A B-flat major chord contains the notes B-flat (root or tonic), D (third), and F (fifth).
+A B♭ major chord contains the notes B♭ (root or tonic), D (third), and F (fifth).
 Copland makes use of the D, turning that into the new key, albeit for only the last few measures of the piece!
-The use of D major means his introduction of the E-natural and C-sharp makes sense, as those notes are native to the key of — ta da! — D major.
+The use of D major means his introduction of the E♮ and C♯ makes sense, as those notes are native to the key of — ta da! — D major.